In this article:

 Is Experian Boost Worth It?

 Experian Boost is a free feature that can help you raise your FICO® Score in a matter of minutes.
 For anyone who has worked to improve their credit scores over months or even years, seeing those credit scores go up instantly can be extremely rewarding.

 Having a good credit score not only makes you feel good, but it can also help you save money and expose you to new financial opportunities.
 Your improved FICO® Score may help you get a favorable interest rate on a new loan, which could save you hundreds or even thousands of dollars over the life of the loan.
 Your improved credit score may also make you eligible for a new type of credit.
 These positive outcomes make Experian Boost worth it for many consumers.

 How Do I Sign Up for Experian Boost?

 Signing up for Experian Boost is easy.
 When you go to the Experian Boost page, you'll be asked to create a free Experian account to start the process.
 You'll then connect your online bank and credit card accounts so Experian can search for any qualifying on-time payments.
 Once you verify that you want to add the accounts to your credit file, your credit scores will be calculated using the newly added payment information.
 The process is simple, and if you receive a boost, you'll see your FICO® Score increase in just a few minutes.

-If you pay your rent or utility, telecom or streaming bills using your bank account or a credit card, consider trying Experian Boost to see if you can instantly raise your FICO® Score and get credit for your past on-time payments.
+If you pay your utility, telecom, streaming, rent or insurance (excluding health insurance) bills using your bank account or a credit card, consider trying Experian Boost to see if you can instantly raise your FICO® Score and get credit for your past on-time payments.
 You can always get your FICO® Score for free from Experian to stay on top of your credit and see how you may be able to improve your credit scores.